MY TEACHERS AND MY LINEAGE

 An recurrent injury led me to search for more therapeutic modalities of movement, which led me to study Qigong with Mimi Kuo-Deemer and Aqua Yoga with Francoise Freedman.
 Through experiencing the healing properties of water, I have been reminded that we are truly microcosms within the macrocosm, and the nourishing nature of energy-based Qigong taught me the importance of moving with intention.
 Through these, I reaffirmed by belief that one’s practice should nourish both the body and mind.

 I have been fortunate to study Contact Improvisation under Vangelis Legakis, and practice the act of listening to and through one’s body and another’s.
 I am thankful for the teachings of Boy, Dewi, Dew and other members of the teaching faculty at ITM who have shared the beauty of Nuad Boran Thai Massage with me, which taught me that movement can be meditation, and made me realise the necessity and power of touch.
-These later led to my interest in Somatics, and the Somatic approach to Yoga, which is what informs my current movement practice.
-Through my previous study of Kendo with Peter Sensei as an undergraduate during university, I was fortunate to learn of Tapas – austerity, discipline, or commitment to the rigor of practice in the body and mind.
+These later led to my interest in Somatics, and the Somatic approach to Yoga, from the lineage of Somatic Yoga and Hanna Somatics as taught by Dr. Eleanor Criswell Hanna of the Novato Institute.
+Through my previous study of Kendo with Peter Sensei as an undergraduate during university, I was fortunate to learn of Tapas – austerity, discipline, or commitment to the rigor of practice in the body and mind, and this is a daily reminder of my commitment to continual growth and learning not just as a teacher but most importantly as a student of Life.